-You may advertise positions for full-time, part-time, or summer law clerk positions through Career Services at any time during the year.
-Just mail, fax 413-796-2292, e-mail firstname.lastname@example.org, call us at 413-782-1416, or complete the job posting form by accessing the above link.
+Employers may advertise positions for full-time, part-time, or summer law clerk positions through Career Services at any time during the year.
+Simply email a job description to firstname.lastname@example.org, call us at 413-782-1416, or complete the job posting form by accessing the link below.
 We post position announcements daily in Symplicity, available to both students and alumni, without charge to employers.
-We also publicize positions in the Career Services' newsletter which is distributed to all full- and part-time students.
-The Assistant Dean of Career Services and Western New England University School of Law reserve the right to prohibit any organization from posting and recruiting on campus.
+Western New England University School Law reserves the right to prohibit any organization from posting and recruiting on campus.

-Beginning in late August and continuing throughout the year, Career Services arranges on-campus interviews for you with second-, third-, and fourth-year students.
-In addition, you may schedule interviews with first-year students beginning in January of their second semester.
+Beginning in late August and continuing throughout the year, Career Services arranges on-campus interviews for employers interested in our students.
 On-campus interviews provide an excellent opportunity to meet with and identify individuals whose academic achievements, legal interests, and practical skills are compatible with your organization.
 If you are unable or prefer not to perform on-campus interviews, we can collect and forward résumés to you or have interested students apply directly to you.

 Throughout the academic year, Career Services organizes various employer panels and information sessions to assist our students in understanding the expectations and requirements of various legal professions.
 Individual information sessions offer a more intimate setting, providing the chance to speak specifically about your organization and to interact with participants on a more personal level.

 Employers can click here to post a job.